-2 Planning the Migration to Novell Distributed Print Services
+Planning the Migration to Novell Distributed Print Services

-There is no single ideal strategy for implementing the Novell[®] Distributed Print ServicesTM (NDPS[®]) printing system or for upgrading your current queue-based system to take advantage of the many printer management and ease-of-use features provided by NDPS.
+There is no single ideal strategy for implementing the Novell[®] Distributed Print Services[TM] (NDPS[®]) printing system or for upgrading your current queue-based system to take advantage of the many printer management and ease-of-use features provided by NDPS.
 However, the information provided in this section will help you understand the planning issues you should consider and the migration scenarios available to make a successful transition.
-Once the transition to NDPS is complete, you can follow the steps in the iPrint Administration Guide to set up and configure iPrint.
+Once the transition to NDPS is complete, you can follow the steps in Chapter 2, "Setting Up iPrint on Your Server," on page 15 to set up and configure iPrint.